 How to pay for train journeys in London

-Arrangements can be made for passengers with mobility impairments, including people who use wheelchairs.
-Train operating companies can usually arrange for staff to meet you at the station, accompany you to the train and see you safely on board.
-Ramps can be provided for people using wheelchairs, to get on and off trains easily.
+Train companies can make arrangements for passengers with accessibility requirements, including people who use wheelchairs.
+Staff can meet you at the station, accompany you to the train and see you safely onboard.